masc-ucsc/docs/docs/pyrope/04-variables.md

   invalid

 * The valid computation can be overwritten with the `__valid` attribute.
-This is possible during execution or reset.
+This is possible even during reset.

 [^clear]: Non-register variables are initialized to zero each cycle too, the